 Atrium e.V. is a non-profit organization with the objective of promoting the inclusion of people who are blind or visually impaired in both Germany and Tunisia.

-We believe that they have the right to live a self-determined life equal to people without visual impairments.
+We believe that all people have the right to live a self-determined life equal to people without visual impairments.
 This includes overcoming challenges that may arise in everyday life, such as the preparation of meals, personal hygiene or the identification of money but also professional self-realization and economic independence.